pypa/pip/docs/development.rst

 periods of time, while still preventing massively fracturing the user base with version numbers.

-Our release months are January, April, July, October.
-The release date within that month will be up to the release manager for that release.
-If there are no changes, then that release month is skipped and the next release will be 3 month later.
+Our release months are January, April, July, and October.
+The release date within that month will be up to the release manager.
+If there are no changes, then that release month is skipped and the next release will be 3 months later.

-The release manager may, at their discretion, choose whether or not there will be a pre-release period for a release, and if there is may extend that period into the next month if needed.
+The release manager may, at their discretion, choose whether there will be a pre-release period for a release, and if there is, manager may extend that period into the next month if needed.

-Because releases are made direct from the ``master`` branch, it is essential that ``master`` is always in a releasable state.
+Because releases are made directly from the ``master`` branch, it is essential that ``master`` is always in a releasable state.
 It is acceptable to merge PRs that partially implement a new feature, but only if the partially implemented version is usable in that state (for example, with reduced functionality or disabled by default).
-In the case where a merged PR is found to need extra work before being released, the release manager always has the option to back out the partial change prior to a release.
+In the case where a merged PR that needs extra work before being released, the release manager always has the option to back out the partial change prior to a release.
 The PR can then be reworked and resubmitted for the next release.

 Deprecation Policy